- 557 Actual Exam Questions

 [Security and Compliance]

-What actions should the SysOps administrator take to meet these requirements?
+What should the SysOps administrator do to resolve this error?

 {